confluentinc/schema-registry/docs/security.rst

 To configure clients to use HTTPS to Schema Registry:

-1. On the client, configure the ``schema.registry.listener`` to match the Schema Registry configured listener for HTTPS.
+1. On the client, configure the ``schema.registry.listener`` to match the configured listener for HTTPS.

-2. On the client, configure the JVM env variable to set the SSL keystore and truststore.
+2. On the client, configure the environment variables to set the SSL keystore and truststore.
 You will need to set the appropriate env variable depending on the client (one of ``KAFKA_OPTS``, ``SCHEMA_REGISTRY_OPTS``, ``KSQL_OPTS``).
 For example:

 .. sourcecode:: bash

-      KAFKA_OPTS: -Djavax.net.ssl.trustStore=/etc/kafka/secrets/kafka.client.truststore.jks
+      $ export KAFKA_OPTS="-Djavax.net.ssl.trustStore=/etc/kafka/secrets/kafka.client.truststore.jks \
-                  -Djavax.net.ssl.trustStorePassword=confluent
+                  -Djavax.net.ssl.trustStorePassword=confluent \
-                  -Djavax.net.ssl.keyStore=/etc/kafka/secrets/kafka.client.keystore.jks
+                  -Djavax.net.ssl.keyStore=/etc/kafka/secrets/kafka.client.keystore.jks \
-                  -Djavax.net.ssl.keyStorePassword=confluent
+                  -Djavax.net.ssl.keyStorePassword=confluent"

 Migrating from HTTP to HTTPS